The Identify ‘N Impact Grant Program is now open until Tuesday August 12, 2025 at noon.

 • Support emerging (new, small, grassroots) youth-led groups and collaborative youth-led networks

-• Motivate and encourage Most Vulnerable People (MVP) youth to become involved in their communities
+• Motivate and encourage Most Vulnerable People (MVP) youth to become involved in their communities.
+MVP stands for Most Vulnerable People and is the acronym used to describe “youth most vulnerable to involvement in serious violence and crime”.

 The Toronto Youth Equity Strategy (TYES) recognizes that there are various and intersecting factors that affect youth’s resilience and vulnerability to involvement in serious violence and crime.
 The term MVP youth (Most Vulnerable People) is used to describe youth who face multiple and/or intersecting vulnerabilities identified in the Ontario Ministry of Children and Youth Services’ Roots of Youth Violence report.
 These roots include poverty, racism, community design, issues in the education system, family issues, health/mental health, lack of economic opportunity and issues in the justice system.
 Through the City’s work on gender-based youth violence, ability, homophobia, transphobia, and community violence exposure, these have also been added as roots of youth vulnerability.